 Your upcoming collection, Valentim, was inspired by your visit to Rubem Valentim Museum of Art exhibition in Sao Paulo.
 Can you tell us more about that?

 My jewelry is handmade by exclusive craftsmen and goldsmiths giving it a personal and exclusive look, using a new resilient plating technique with nano-ceramic particles that I called “Colour Gold”.
-Just like the white rhodium, this technique allows me to use many different colours on the top of 18k yellow gold to give it a totally new look.
+Just like the white rhodium, this technique allows me to use many different colors on the top of 18k yellow gold to give it a totally new look.

 How have you gone about selecting Brazilian gemstones, metals, and settings for your collections over the past 10 years?